Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 In this case I have created a goroutine with an anonymous function that reads from the channel.

-How to prevent deadlocks in go using buffered channels
+How to prevent deadlocks and all goroutines are asleep error in go using buffered channels

 If a channel does not have buffer, the value remains “retained” until it is received, blocking the execution while it happens, causing the deadlock or deadlock if no one receives it.